Bluvert

 * change "storage_dir" to your $STORAGE_DIR

-Testing (active bluetooth devices):
+Testing (active Bluetooth devices):

 Testing (adding a new message to your queue):

-* do a '$INSTALL_DIR/add-message.py -r $YOUR_MOBILE_BT_MAC -f /tmp/bt.txt -m'
+$ $INSTALL_DIR/add-message.py -r $YOUR_MOBILE_BT_MAC -f /tmp/bt.txt -m

 Testing (executing the daemon):